LTOssian/preppy/README.md

 - See all quizzes available
 - Answer the questions one by one and see a source and an explanation when answered
-- See their score at the end of the quiz
+- See their score at the end of the quiz as a percentage

 ## Stack

 - HTML5
 - CSS3
+- TypeScript
 - Angular
-- TypeScript
 - Karma

 ## Screenshot